CSolution Project Structure

 // information; used as a base for version comparison

-csolution shows a user notification to indicate that files are added:
+csolution shows a user notification to indicate that files have been added:

 ./RTE/component_class/ConfigFile.h - info: component 'name' added configuration file version '1.2.0'